wwweaponizer/SmoothArray/README.md

 is [guaranteed to be O(1)](https://stackoverflow.com/questions/282926/time-complexity-of-memory-allocation).

 Dynamic arrays typically double their capacity every time they reallocate.
-A true-O(1) append function can't copy _n_ items, but what does work is to copy _1_ item, every call.
+A true-O(1) append function can't copy _n_ items, but what I realized does work is for the dynamic array to copy _1_ item, every call.

 ## A Smoother Dynamic Array: SmoothArray